 The Beaver Dam

-It was dusk dark and I was alone in the middle of a swamp we called the Beaver Dam.
-I had ridden my dirt bike over to my cousin's house that day.
-He stayed about four miles from us through dense woods and swamp.
-We had made a path to ride through the beaver dam to each others house.
+It was dusk dark, and I was alone in the middle of a large swamp called the Beaver Dam.
+I had ridden my dirt bike over to my cousin's house earlier that day.
+He stayed about four miles from us through dense woodland and swamp, but we had a trail through the beaver dam to each other's house.

-We were both about ten years old, and after playing video games later than we should have, it dawned on me that it was getting dark.
-I had no headlight, so I started the journey home.
-Now riding through the swamp on a motorcycle at night alone with no lights was scary, but I soon found it could be made much worse.
+We were both about ten years old at the time.
+After playing video games far later than we should have, it dawned on me that it was getting dark, and I had no headlight.
+So I started the journey home.
+Well, riding through the swamp on a motorcycle at night alone with no lights was scary enough, but I soon found it could be made much worse.

-Remember: What you feed in your thought life will grow, and what you starve, will die.
+What you feed in your thought life will grow, and what you starve will die.
 Prayer: Heavenly Father, I pray that You cover me with Your peace, fill me with Your Spirit, and remove the fear and anxiety from me.
-Lead me into living a truly victorious life, in the name of Jesus Christ I pray.
+Please help me live a victorious life.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org